sergiompp/sergiompp/README.md

 - C
 - Python

+# How do you can contact with me?

-For anything, you can contact me using:
+For anything, you can use:
 - Email 📧: sergiom.perezprieto@gmail.com
 - LinkedIn: https://es.linkedin.com/in/sergiompérez